This page is intended to explain how we came to choose the sailmaker, materials and cut of the sails for the new boat.

 Its an area that certainly requires some knowledge because of the vast choice of cloth, sail types and cut, so we first asked Discovery, and coupled their answers with a local sail-maker with an enviable reputation.

-Our boat comes standard with a double headed (Solent) rig, inmast furling and swept back spreaders: which, overall, we liked and wanted to keep so here are the questions we asked to choose the sails for our cruising agenda with a crew of 2.
-The answers are from the sail maker we chose, about whom we will give more information on a dedicated “sail build” page.
+Our boat comes standard with a double headed (Solent) rig, inmast furling and swept back spreaders: which, overall, we liked and wanted to keep so here are the questions we asked to help us choose the sails for our cruising agenda with a crew of 2.

 - What is the best Sailcloth material for an offshore cruising boat?